archibald1418/inception/README.md

 This is an exercise on building a Docker container cluster inside a virtual machine (here, Debian 10) using Docker, Docker-Compose and Docker Volume for data persistence.

+All the Dockerfiles are written by myself, the only pulls are Debian and Alpine

 ## Description

 A Docker cluster is a Wordpress website working inside a Docker Network with default options.